|

 prerequisites described below.

-Candidates must be a graduate of a 2 year program in either Radiologic Technology, Respiratory Therapy or Nursing and passed the specific registry exam
+Candidates must be a graduate of a 2 year Radiologic Technology Program and passed the registry exam.

 Completion of the following courses at the post-secondary level with a minimum grade